quanser/ACC-Competition-2025/Software_Guides/physical_qcar2_development_guide.md

 This example will install pytransform3d and pyqtgraph everytime the container is started. **As you develop in the Development Container**, make sure you record any packages installed via `apt` in the Docker file mentioned above.

 **IMPORTANT:** If you ever download the ACC_Resources.zip file and run the `setup_qcar2.py` file again, this will create a new ACC_Development folder and record a backup of your previous one.
-Make sure to copy any changes made to `Dockerfile.quanser-qcar2` over to the new ACC_Development folder.
+Make sure to copy any changes made to `Dockerfile.student` over to the new ACC_Development folder.

 ## How to add Python packages via `pip3` that persist in the Isaac-ROS container

 **NOTE**: We recommend you use the Debian packages if they are available.

 Any packages that get installed via `pip3` in the command line of the Isaac-ROS Container do not persist once the container is closed.
-When you are installing packages in the terminal, make sure to edit the Docker file called **`Dockerfile.quanser-qcar2`**.
+When you are installing packages in the terminal, make sure to edit the Docker file called **`Dockerfile.student`**.
 This Docker file is used to configure the Isaac-ROS container and can be found in the following folder:

 ```bash
 cd /home/$USER/Documents/ACC_Development/docker/isaac_ros
 ```

-At the bottom of the `Dockerfile.quanser-qcar2` add your Python packages as shown below:
+At the bottom of the `Dockerfile.student` add your Python packages as shown below:

 ```bash
 # Install Python Packages if necessary